globalrestorationproject/globalrestorationproject.github.io/commentpolicy.md

 title: Comment Policy
 ---

-The Global Restoration Project invites website viistors to contribute ideas via comments to our Blog posts.
+The Global Restoration Project invites website vistors to contribute ideas via comments to our Blog posts.
 We appreciate the time our readers spend reading our posts and writing feedback.

 We welcome all respectful, on-topic comments.
 We will remove any off-topic comments, including harassing or promotional comments.